darielgaizta/email-scheduler/README.md

 ## How to Run

 1. Open terminal in the root directory
+2. Create a new .env file
+3. Copy all content in .env.example file and paste it to .env, then fill all the parameters there
-2. Run the following command
+5. Run the following command

 ```
 >>> docker-compose run migrate